coady/graphique/docs/api.md

 ```

 ### Input
 Input types don't have the equivalent of inline fragments, but GraphQL is converging on the [tagged union pattern](https://github.com/graphql/graphql-spec/blob/main/rfcs/InputUnion.md#-problem-sketch) and [tagged types](https://github.com/graphql/graphql-spec/blob/main/rfcs/InputUnion.md#-7-tagged-type).
-Effectively the type of the field because the name of the field.
+Effectively the type of the field becomes the name of the field.

 `IndexedTable.search` allows simple queries on indexed columns.
 ```